jaberg/scipy_proceedings/papers/brent_komer_hpsklearn/paper.rst

            NIPS, 24:2546–2554, 2011.
 ..
 [Ber13a] J. Bergstra, D. Yamins, and D. D. Cox. *Making a Science of Model Search: Hyperparameter Optimization in Hundreds of Dimensions for Vision Architectures*,
            In Proc.
 ICML, 2013a.
 ..
-[Ber13b] J. Bergstra, D. Yamins, and D. D. Cox. *Hyperopt: A Python library for optimizing the hyperparameters of machine learning algorithms*,
-           SciPy'13, 2013b.
-..
 [Cir12] D. Ciresan, U. Meier, and J. Schmidhuber. *Multi-column Deep Neural Networks for Image Classification*,
            IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 3642-3649.
 2012.
 ..
 [Dom14] T. Domhan, T. Springenberg, F. Hutter. *Extrapolating Learning Curves of Deep Neural Networks*,